CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ## 📘 Viewing the files

 Once you've got a local copy of a codebase on your local machine you can start to view the files and folders in that codebase.
-You can use a code editor like VSCode; VSCode is an application that enables developers to view and edit files on their local machine.
+You can use a code editor like VSCode.

+VSCode is an application that enables developers to view and edit files on their local machine.

 {{<note type="exercise" title="Exercise">}}